-Plants let their flowers fade quickly for protection from detrimental microbes, according to a new study led by experts at Kyoto University.
+Plants let their flowers fade quickly for protection from detrimental microbes, according to a study led by experts at Kyoto University.
 Using field experiments and plant microbiome analyses, the researchers discovered that microbes growing on flowers can have a negative impact on fruit yields.
 As a defense mechanism, plants are quick to shed their flowers before the microbes increase in abundance.

 “The results suggest that old flowers harbor microbial communities different from those at anthesis, and that the microbes abundant on old flowers negatively affect plant reproduction,” wrote the study authors.